 Writing your own Scene file

 Writing a Scene file is a relatively straightforward process.
 This guide takes a tutorial-like approach and guides you through creating your own Scene file from scratch.
-For more advanced operations, you may instead want to read the specification reference itself, which dives into greater detail.
+For more advanced operations, you may instead want to read the , which dives into greater detail.

 First, create a file ending in .sds.
 For example, 7.1Surround.sds